Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

 Full BloatView output contains per-class statistics on allocations and refcounts, and provides gross numbers on the amount of memory being leaked broken down by class.
-Here\'s a sample of the BloatView output.
+Here's a sample of the BloatView output.

     == BloatView: ALL (cumulative) LEAK AND BLOAT STATISTICS, tab process 1862
         |<----------------Class--------------->|<-----Bytes------>|<----Objects---->|